Wearables for Heart Rate Variability (HRV) Measurement: Analysis of Data Quality and Issues with Data Interpretation

 3.2 correlations

-Correlations are pretty high (between 0.91 and 0.96, with 1.0 being a perfect correlation).
+Correlations are high (between 0.91 and 0.96, with 1.0 being a perfect correlation).
 This is somewhat helped by a sick day with very low HRV (extremes can fool this analysis).
 We can see again that WHOOP’s data is a bit noisier (less of a straight line and with data points spread out quite a bit, especially on the higher end of the range).
-The data is decent overall, with Garmin looking very good, and Oura as well.
+The data is decent overall, with Garmin and Oura looking very good.

-While we have no systematic errors for Oura and Garmin, WHOOP seems to not only be noisier but also provide measurements with larger errors as HRV increases, something possibly to keep in mind for people with higher HRV (e.g. > 100ms).
-This analysis is more important, but still not really capturing how the data should be used.
+While we have no systematic errors for Oura and Garmin, WHOOP seems noisier.
+It provides measurements with more significant errors as HRV increases, something possibly to keep in mind for people with higher HRV (e.g. > 100ms).
+This analysis is more important but still does not capture how the data should be used.

 3.3 relative changes over time

-This is in my view the most important analysis, and possibly the only meaningful way to use HRV data.
-What I mean is that absolute values do not really tell us much: there is a huge overlap between the HRV distributions of people with dramatically different health and performance status.
-A regular person that never exercised might have the same HRV as an Olympian.
-Absolute HRV values carry very little information, due to a strong genetic component, and other aspects that are not well understood.
-While a low HRV is typically associated with poor health, there is no way that given an HRV measurement, we can determine a person’s health or athletic performance, as the distributions of absolute values are very wide and cover a large range of different individuals.
+In my view, this is the most critical analysis and possibly the only meaningful way to use HRV data.
+I mean that absolute values do not tell us much: considerable overlap exists between the HRV distributions of people with dramatically different health and performance status.
+A regular person who has never exercised might have the same HRV as an Olympian.
+Absolute HRV values carry little information due to a strong genetic component and other poorly understood aspects.
+While a low HRV is typically associated with poor health, there is no way that, given an HRV measurement, we can determine a person’s health or athletic performance, as the distributions of absolute values are very wide and cover an extensive range of different individuals.

-To look at relative changes, in HRV4Training, and in the scientific literature, we use an approach in which part of the data is used to establish a so-called “normal range”.
+To look at relative changes in HRV4Training and the scientific literature, we use an approach in which part of the data is used to establish a so-called “normal range.”

-The normal range is specific to you and continuously updates over time so that you always have a frame of reference to analyze your HRV data.
-There is no other meaningful way to look at changes in HRV, as otherwise, you would never know if e.g. a reduction in HRV is meaningful, or is simply part of day-to-day fluctuations typical of this parameter.
-If your software of choice does not provide you with a normal range, then it might be time to change the software.
+The normal range is specific to you and continuously updates over time, so you always have a frame of reference to analyse your HRV data.
+There is no other way to look at changes in HRV, as otherwise, you would never know if, e.g. a reduction in HRV is meaningful or is simply part of day-to-day fluctuations typical of this parameter.
+If your software does not provide a normal range, change it.

 Back to our analysis.
-Normally I would use 2 months of data to establish an ideal normal range.
-However, since I collected only ~3 months of data here, I used 1 month to determine the normal range, so that we have a bit more data to look at.
+Usually, I would use 2 months of data to establish an ideal normal range.
+However, since I collected only ~3 months of data here, I used 1 month to determine the normal range, so we have more data to look at.

-I have highlighted baseline changes and acute drops below the normal range in the figure below so that we can appreciate how the trends (baseline in blue) and acute changes are very similar:
+I have highlighted baseline changes and acute drops below the normal range in the figure below so that we can appreciate how the trends (baseline in blue) and acute modifications are very similar:

-I will discuss more in detail what the highlighted suppressions mean, and what stressors they are associated with, but in the meantime, for context, the large drop after the initial phase used to determine the normal range (dark gray) is sickness, while the following series of low values, annotated in yellow, is due to the climate (heat).
-The increase in HRV, with the baseline (blue line) going above the normal range, is then likely due to cooling temperature and a high volume and intensity training block, with a few acute reductions due to poor sleep towards the end.
+I will discuss more in detail what the highlighted suppressions mean and what stressors they are associated with, but in the meantime, for context, the large drop after the initial phase used to determine the normal range (dark grey) is sickness, while the following series of low values, annotated in yellow, is due to the climate (heat).
+The increase in HRV, with the baseline (blue line) going above the normal range, is likely due to cooling temperature and a high volume and intensity training block, with a few acute reductions due to poor sleep.

-Given the data above, I would consider all devices reliable in detecting relative changes over time, which is the most important aspect to analyze in my view.
+Given the data above, I would consider all devices reliable in detecting relative changes over time, which is the most important aspect to analyse.

-This analysis is never reported when comparing tools, and yet this is how the data is used in HRV4Training and in research, to capture responses and make adjustments.
+This analysis is never reported when comparing tools, yet this is how the data is used in HRV4Training and research to capture responses and make adjustments.

 3.4 acute stressors (sickness, heat, training)

-Here we look in a bit more detail at the various stressors briefly mentioned earlier, so that we can better appreciate how the data is used, and how all the wearables were able to provide data that can highlight important physiological responses when properly contextualized with respect to my normal range.
+Here, we look in more detail at the various stressors mentioned earlier to better appreciate how the data is used and how all the wearables provided data that can highlight critical physiological responses when contextualised adequately concerning my normal range.

 Note that this is in no way the interpretation you get in any of their software, as I will discuss in the next section.